Entry requirements:

 You should bring a 2-pin travel adaptor, confusingly some hotels, and Casas are adapted to except flat pin or round pin, so bring both.
 The power supply in Cuba is usually 110 volts, most hotels have dual voltage, with sockets in rooms being 220 volts, and the standard frequency is 60hz.

-It’s also worth brining a portable charger just in case.
+It's also worth bringing a portable charger just in case.

 Bottled water: